mrpejker/cardano-e2e-example/tutorial/client_side/5_frontend.rst

 Parameters
 ----------

-As we are using typescript, together with the main class we define dApp specific datatypes.
+As we are using typescript, together with the main class, we define dApp specific datatypes.
 A first group of types is defined in ``parameters.tsx`` and is used to build valid parameters for the endpoint calls: